a-rakkireddy/elixir_/README.md

 This project implements a backend for a Marketplace API that supports multiple vendors.
 Each vendor has its own logic for authorization, product search, and order placement, but the client application experiences a unified interface regardless of the vendor.

+## API Architecture Understanding

+As per my understanding, the two vendor APIs serve different purposes in the marketplace ecosystem:

+- **Ecom APIs**: These should be used for core e-commerce functionality including product ordering, authorization, order tracking, and cancellation.
+They handle physical products with delivery requirements and logistics.

+- **Voucher APIs**: These should be used as gift card solutions for specific brands and their products that are limited to particular stores.
+They represent digital vouchers/coupons rather than physical products, focusing on brand-specific redemption options.

+This architecture allows the marketplace to offer both physical products (via Ecom) and digital gift cards (via Voucher) through a single unified interface, while maintaining the distinct business logic required for each.

 ## Key Features

 - Vendor-based product search